 API development tools

-Just as the rise of RESTful APIs has been explosive, so has the rise in tools for creating, testing, and managing them.
+Just as the rise of RESTful APIs has been explosive, so has the rise in API tools for creating, testing, and managing them.
 Whether you’re a newbie building your first API, or an expert racing an intractable deadline, there is a gamut of services to help you bring your API from concept to production.
-When looking to build and implement your API, each step might likely be done with a different tool or platform.
+When building and implementing your API, each step might likely be done with a different tool or API platform.

 Several tools can assist in designing and testing your API.
 With many, you can visualise and test your OpenAPI specification, then automate API testing once it’s ready.
 Of course, you’ll still need to build the API, implement business logic, host it, perform monitoring, and document it.